njleonzhang/vscode-extension-mardown-image-paste/README.md

 | github | based on github, little limitation if you follow the [terms of service](https://help.github.com/articles/github-terms-of-service/) and [github pages limits](https://help.github.com/articles/what-is-github-pages/#usage-limits); great and stable company | access is slow in China |
 | [cloudinary](https://cloudinary.com/pricing) | totally 10G free storage for at most 300K items, 20 GB free monthly net viewing bandwith, fast net access globally | a small and unstable company? (not sure) |

 > This extension is made originally for writing my personal [techblog](https://www.njleonzhang.com/), which means the storage and network access cost to the CDN should be small.
-You should not use this extension to upload pitures with mass access to `github`.
+You should not use this extension to upload pitures with mass access to `github`, which may exceed [github pages limits](https://help.github.com/articles/what-is-github-pages/#usage-limits).

 ## Extension Settings